noodldocs/noodldocs.github.io/2.4/nodes/javascript/function/README.md

 # Function

 This node enables you to add simpler custom JavaScript to your application.

-Any time the inputs are changed the function is run and the outputs are updated.
+Runs the Javascript:
+- When any inputs are updated (if "Run" is not connected to anything)
+- When "Run" is called

 <div class="ndl-image-with-background l">